 - Sprinkle salt and pepper generously on the chicken.
 Cut onion, mushrooms, and garlic.

-- In a large skillet or pot (I used my Le Creuset braiser), heat the oil on medium heat and cook garlic and bay leaves till fragrant.
+- In a large fry pan or pot, heat 1 Tbsp. olive oil on medium heat and cook garlic and bay leaves till fragrant.

-- Lower the heat to medium low and sauté onions until tender.
+- Lower the heat to medium low heat and sauté onions until tender.

-- While onions are being cooked, heat oil on high heat in a cast-iron skillet (or a large skillet).
+- While onions are being cooked, heat 1 Tbsp. olive oil on high heat in a cast-iron skillet (or a large skillet).
 When the skillet is hot, cook the chicken with the skin side facing down first.
 Do not crowd the pan and do in batches if necessary.
-Once the chicken is nicely browned, about 11-13 minutes, flip the chicken over and cook the other side until browned, about 11-13 minutes.
+Once the chicken is nicely browned, about 10-12 minutes, flip the chicken over and cook the other side until browned, about 10-12 minutes.
 When both sides of chickens are browned, transfer to a plate and repeat this process until all pieces of chicken are done.

-- When onions are soft, add mushrooms into the onion and cook till tender.
+- When onions are soft, add mushrooms and cook till tender.

-- Transfer the chicken into the onion mixture, skin side up.
+- Transfer the chicken into the pan/pot, skin side up.

-- Add wine, tomatoes, bouillon, and oregano.
+- Add wine, tomatoes, bouillon cubes, and oregano.
 Break the tomatoes into small pieces with wooden spatula.
 Cover with the lid and lower the heat.
 At a gentle simmer, cook for 60 minutes.
 Add salt and pepper to adjust taste if necessary.

 - The picture below is after 60 minutes of simmering.
 Remove the chicken into a serving platter, and increase the heat to high.
 Let the sauce reduce for about 2 minutes.
 The sauce should start thickening.

 - Pour the sauce over the chicken and garnish with parsley.
-Serve with your favorite pasta.
+Serve with pasta.